code-corps/code-corps-api/CONTRIBUTING.md

 2. Read and work through [the installation guide](docs/INSTALLING.md).

 3. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `docker-compose run mix test`
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `docker-compose run test mix test`

 Okay, you're ready to go!